MWRA's Drinking Water Test Results

 What can I do to reduce exposure to lead in drinking water?

-Important Lead Information from EPA
+Important Information from EPA about Lead

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 MWRA is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 If your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.